OpenDevicePartnership/patina-paging/README.md

     fn map_memory_region(&mut self, address: u64, size: u64, attributes: MemoryAttributes) -> PtResult<()>;

     /// Function to unmap the memory region provided by the caller.
 The
     /// requested memory region must be fully mapped prior to this call.
-Unlike
+The
-    /// remap_memory_region, the entire region does not have to possess the same
+    /// entire region does not need to have the same mapping state in order
-    /// attribute for this operation.
+    /// to unmap it.
     ///
     /// ## Arguments
     /// * `address` - The memory address to map.